• Skip to main content

 Business or cyclical fluctuations induced by the operations of the trade cycle, their phases and amplitudes differ in different countries, which generally produce cyclical disequilibrium in a country’s BOP.

-For example, if there occurs a Business Recession in foreign countries it may easily cause a fall in the exports and exchange earnings of the country concerned resulting in disequilibrium in the BOP.
+For example, if there occurs a business recession in foreign countries it may easily cause a fall in the exports and exchange earnings of the country concerned resulting in disequilibrium in the balance of payment.

 3. Burden of Payment of Foreign Debt

-One important reason for a surplus or deficit in Balance of payments may arise out of international borrowing and investment.
+One important reason for a surplus or deficit in the balance of payments may arise out of international borrowing and investment.

 Due to rapid economic development, the resulting income and price effects will adversely affect the balance of payments position of a developing country.

-With an increase in income, the marginal propensity to import is high in these countries, their demand for imported articles will consume is also in these countries, people’s demand for domestic goods also be the rise, and hence less may be spread for export.
+With an increase in income, the marginal propensity to import is high in these countries, their demand for imported articles will consume also in these countries, people’s demand for domestic goods also rise, and hence less may be spread for export.

-Moreover, a huge investment in heavy industries in the developing Nations may have an inflationary impact, as the output of these industries will not be forthcoming immediately, whereas money income will be have been already expended.
+Moreover, a huge investment in heavy industries in developing nations may have an inflationary impact, as the output of these industries will not be forthcoming immediately, whereas money income will have been already expended.

 Thus, there will be an excess of the monetary demand for goods and services, in general, which will push up the price levels.

-A rise in comparative price level certainly encourages and discourages exports resulting in deficit Balance of payments.
+A rise in the comparative price level certainly encourages and discourages exports resulting in a deficit balance of payments.

-A vast increase in the domestic production of foodstuff, raw material, substitute goods, etc.
+A vast increase in the domestic production of foodstuff, raw materials, substitute goods, etc.

-In advanced countries has decreased their need for import from the agrarian underdeveloped Nations.
+Advanced countries have decreased their need for import from the agrarian underdeveloped nations.

 Thus, export demand has considerably changed, resulting in structural disequilibrium in these Nations.

-But disequilibrium (deficit) Balance of payments seems to persist in the underdeveloped or developing nations than in the advanced rich Nations.
+But disequilibrium (deficit) Balance of payments seems to persist in underdeveloped or developing nations than in advanced rich Nations.

 The prices of export items may go up, causing a decline in the volume of exports from the country concerned.